Holy Trinity (Masaccio): Rediscovery and subsequent history

 Charles de Tolnay believed that the lower part of the fresco did not match the upper part in terms of style.
 Other experts assumed later changes in part of the painting or the loss of some parts, which creates the impression of fragmentation.
-However, many of the altar tabernacles of subsequent years by Donatello, Desiderio da Settignano, Michelozzo di Bartolomeo and many other artists were made under the influence of Masaccio's composition.

 Description

 Dimensions

 The painting is approximately 317 cm (125 in) wide, and 667 cm (263 in) high.
 This gives an overall vertical-to-horizontal proportion of about 2:1.
 The ratio between the upper and lower sections of the work is very roughly 3:1.

 Altar

 Originally, the design included an actual ledge, used as an altar, physically projecting outward from the now-blank band between the upper and lower sections of the fresco; further enhancing the sense of depth and reality in the work.
 Constructed as a pillared-shelf ~5 ft. above the floor, and estimated to be about 60 cm. wide, the altar-table's appearance would have been intended to match and/or complement the painted architecture.
 Its facing-edge and upper surface integrating with the fresco's steps and archway; and its supporting pillars, both real and illusory, combining with the shadows caused by the over-hang to create a crypt-like effect for the tomb beneath.
 The upper section of the fresco still retains traces of candle-smoke and heat-effects from use of this altar.